keshavramji/mellea/docs/tutorial.md

     print("Summary lacks a structured conclusion.")
 ```

 Without these Hoare-style contracts, the only way to ensure composition is to couple the libraries, either by rewriting `summarize_meeting` to conform to `propose_business_decision`, or adding Requirements to `propose_business_decision` that may silently fail if unmet.
-These approahces can work, but require tight coupling between these two otherwise loosely couple libraries.
+These approaches can work, but require tight coupling between these two otherwise loosely coupled libraries.

 With contracts, we **decouple** the libraries without sacrificing safe dynamic composition, by moving the coupling logic into pre- and post-condition checks.
 This is another LLM-native software engineering pattern: **guarded nondeterminism**.